ai-systems/SymbolicAILabs/README.md

 python src/ilp.py example
 ```

 ### Note
 We have restricted the facts predicates to arity 1 and the iron producing predicates should adhere to the following rules:
 ```
 Ferrite(x,y) -> Temperature(x),Carbon(y)
 ```
+The code currently only supports one predicate learning at a time

 This is a code in progress.
 Please raise issues and suggestions to improve it